harryobas/vehicle-production-service/README.md

     - 422 Unprocessable Entity
     ```
      {
-         "error": "Event paint cannot transition from {designed, painted, tested}" // painted state can only be transitioned to from assembled state by default.
-This could however not be the case if the states order of vehicles changes
+         "error": "Event paint cannot transition from {designed, painted, tested}"
+         // painted state can only be transitioned to from assembled state by default.
+         //This could however not be the case if the states order of vehicles changes.

      }